WWE and Vince McMahon sued by former writer alleging ‘racist’ scripts

-World Wrestling Entertainment and Vince McMahon are being sued by a former writer over “offensively racist and stereotypical jargon” in scripts.
+(KTLA) – World Wrestling Entertainment and Vince McMahon are being sued by a former writer over what she called “offensively racist and stereotypical jargon” in scripts.

 The complaint was filed on April 24 in the U.S. District Court for the Eastern District of New York on behalf of Britney Abrahams by the Cochran Firm, according to Bloomberg.